waldnzwrld/yarns-loom/yarns/MANUAL.md

   - Notes are interpreted based on key color (black/white) and distance above/below middle C
   - `ROTATE` treats white keys as relative movement through the chord, and black keys as absolute positions in the chord
   - `SUBROTATE` generates quasi-cartesian patterns

-### Velocity filtering
-- Added UI for previously unexposed settings `V> (VELOCITY MIN)` and `V< (VELOCITY MAX)`
-- Present for all layouts except 4V
-- Output velocity range is scaled to compensate for the restricted range imposed by input filtering

 ### Oscillator PWM
   - Replaced the "25% rectangle" wave with a pulse-width modulated rectangle wave